 Reputation of Death Doula:

 Some seasoned and established death doulas can find themselves in high demand in their local area.
-They may be referred by word of mouth by EOL workers, Chaplains, and hospice, and if in demand, can be more selective about their clients and the costs charged.
+They may be referred by word of mouth from EOL workers, Chaplains, and hospice, and, if in demand, can be more selective about their clients and the costs they charge.

 Location of EOL Client: